Landmark Selects Fourteen Players of the Week

-MADISON, N.J. - Fourteen spring sport student-athletes have been chosen as Landmark Players of the Week in honor of their performances the past seven days.
+MADISON, N.J. - A busy week of Landmark Conference spring sports action earned fourteen student-athletes selections as Landmark Players of the Week.
 The Landmark Player of the Week selections are made by the Landmark Conference office.

 Men's Outdoor Track & Field:

 In his first time competing in the event, Moravian's Nicco Dalpiaz won the decathlon at the Mondschein Multi hosted by Kutztown over the weekend.
 He piled up 6211 points in the 10-event competition, the fifth-highest total in Division III this season.
 He cleared 4.85-meters in the pole vault to earn 865 points for his highest total in any event, and had at least 448 points in each of the 10 events.

 Ceth Parker led Juniata with a top performance at the Bucknell Classic.
 He set a new school record and ran the fastest time in the Landmark this season in the 1,500, covering the distance in a time of 3:56.38.
 The time was more than four seconds better than his previous best, and placed him 27th in the highly-competitive field.

 Juniata's Angela Shaffer won the heptathlon event at the Messiah Invitational for the second-consecutive season.
 Her point total of 4,042 points broke her own school record of 3,510 and ranks her 18th in NCAA Division III in that event.
 She set two new personal bests in individual events at the meet and one season best.
 Her new personal best in the high jump is tied for ninth in Division III this season.

 Camelia Mayfield produced one of four first-place finishes for Catholic at the Messiah Invitational over the weekend.
 The sophomore posted a winning time of 11:48.55 to place first among 10 competitors in the 3,000-meter steeplechase.
 The time is the second fastest in the conference outdoor season this year, behind only her own.